bhargav-challa/Work-Projects/README.md

-Documenting two Machine Learning Projects that I have taken up & implemented at Work place:
+Documenting two Machine Learning Projects that I have taken up at Work place:

     i) Renewal Propensity Model at Khatabook using Logistic regression.